aiverify-foundation/moonshot/README.md

 Project Moonshot offers a range of benchmarks to measure your LLM application's performance in Capability, Quality, and Trust & Safety.
 These include benchmarks widely used by the community like Google's BigBench and HuggingFace's leaderboards, and more domain/task specific tests like Tamil Language and Medical LLM benchmarks.

 The AI Verify Foundation is also partnering [MLCommons](https://mlcommons.org/) to develop globally aligned safety benchmarks for LLMs.
-Currently, you will be able to run v0.5 of the Safety Baseline Benchmark using Project Moonshot.
+Currently, you will be able to run v0.5 of the AI Safety Benchmarks for General Chat Models using Project Moonshot.

 Check out the full list of tests [here](https://github.com/aiverify-foundation/moonshot-data).